FAQ

 Do you have breed restrictions?

 We do not stereotype breeds.
-We carefully evaluate daycare dogs on their individual behavior and comfort level.
-Many dogs are social creatures and do well in daycare and boarding areas.
+We carefully evaluate dogs on their individual behavior and comfort level.
+Many dogs are social creatures and do well with daycare and boarding.
 However, we know every pup is different, and the safety and happiness of our dogs comes first.
-If a dog isn’t thriving in our boarding or daycare areas, we will keep the owner informed and work to find a solution that best suits the dog.
+If a dog isn’t thriving in our boarding or daycare, we keep the owner informed and work to find a solution that best suits the dog.

 Under what circumstances would you not allow my dog to board?